lemartin19/event-app-spa/README.md

-# event-app-spa
+# Event App SPA - CS4550 HW09

-Event App SPA - CS4550 HW09
+Some of the code in this app is based off of Nat Tuck's Photo Blog SPA.